Harshil-Anuwadia/Harshil-Anuwadia.github.io/README.md

 ## About

-BrainDrop aims make AI model training accessible and  for businesses of all sizes.
-Whether you're looking to improve customer service with chatbots, enhance image recognition in your app, or analyze large datasets, BrainDrop help you build and deploy AI models efficiently.
+BrainDrop aims to make AI model training accessible and affordable for businesses of all sizes.
+Whether you're looking to improve customer service with chatbots, enhance image recognition in your app, or analyze large datasets, BrainDrop helps you build and deploy AI models efficiently.

 ## Key Features